reddyismav/flash-loan-swap/README.md

 # What is it doing ?
 We are trying to take a leveraged long and short position using the aave flashloans.
 We can use any sort of AMM's to swap for a selected token you want to leverage.

-In the App you will get 10 addresses that have 10000 WETH, 10000 DAI and USDC, I forgot how much.
+In the App you will get 10 addresses that have **10000 WETH, 10000 DAI and USDC**, I forgot how much.
 You can use these on the forked network to test out your contract and test out your positions.
-------------You can copy the first address from the console when you do a yarn fork. ------------- I have also added closing the positions which is a little tricky, still not sure how to ensure that thers no dust remaining.
+**--You can copy the first address from the console when you do a yarn fork.--** I have also added closing the positions which is a little tricky, still not sure how to ensure that thers no dust remaining.

 I am saving the positions on chain, can be moved to subgraph to improve on the gas cost.
 This

-So what exactly is the LevAave contract doing -
+**So what exactly is the LevAave contract doing -**

 1. Choose a collateral.
 2. Choose a leverage.